MFA Fatigue Attacks: How Uber Got Breached and How to Stop It

 The authentication was correct.
 The authorization didn’t exist.

-That gap between proving who you are and proving you’re allowed to do this is where a surprising number of security incidents live.
-Not just in application code.
-In cloud IAM too.
 I’ve reviewed AWS environments where MFA was enforced on every human account, access keys were rotated quarterly, and yet a Lambda function had s3:* on * because whoever wrote the deployment script reached for AmazonS3FullAccess and moved on.

 Gate 1 was solid.
 Gate 2 was wide open.